LuizZak/SwiftTestFileGen/README.md

 A Package.swift is required on the workspace for the extension to find source and test files properly.

+## TODO

+Add support for going back from a Tests/ file to a Sources/ file to compliment the Sources -> Tests command.

 ## Release Notes

 ### 0.0.1